Trent Bridge: Football

 Trent Bridge has a history of hosting football matches.
 Notts County Football Club played their important games at the ground from the 1860s, and moved there permanently in 1883 when Nottingham Forest left.
 However, games early and late in the season had to be played elsewhere due to the cricket and Notts County finally left in 1910, moving to Meadow Lane.

-Trent Bridge also hosted an international match, England beating Ireland 6–0 on 20 February 1897.
+The ground also hosted an international match, England beating Ireland 6–0 on 20 February 1897.